eadewusic/Registration-Form/README.md

 # Sign Up Page
  Using Pure HTML, CSS and Media Queries for its responsiveness.
-I built this Intro component with sign up form solution
+I built this Intro component with registration form solution

  It is both Desktop and Mobile Responsive